 Bullish vs Bearish Explained

 A bear market is defined as a period when a market falls 20% or more from recent highs.
 Bullish traders will look to buy stocks, call options, or any other financial instrument that will appreciate as prices go up.
 Bearish traders are looking to take short positions where they will profit if the market or stock goes down from its current price.
-The market is usually affected by and reflects the emotions of the traders and whether they are buying or selling.
-Markets and asset prices will usually rise amid positive news and fall when there is bad publicity.
+Markets are affected and reflect traders’ emotions, regardless of whether they are selling or buying.
+Positive news will often bring positive changes to the markets and assets, while bad news will cause them to fall.

 What is Bull Market?
 The short answer is that a bull market is an up-trending stock market.
 In such a market, the prices of most stocks are significantly higher than their recent historic lows and fluctuate between fairly high highs and low lows.
 A bearish market, on the other hand, is when the prices of most stocks are considerably lower than their recent historic highs and fluctuate between low highs and high lows.
 Short-term traders in a bullish market will position themselves to take advantage of both parties by buying or selling shares in anticipation of short-term price fluctuations.

 The term “Bull” in the context of finance, economics, and related fields, derives from the way that a bear and bull fight.
-The bull thrusts its horns up into the air while a bear swipes down with its paws or claws. “
+The bull its drives horns up into the air while a bear lashes down with its claws. ”

 In Bull Markets, investors are optimistic about buying stocks at a low price and selling them later on at a high price.
 In Bear Markets, investors predict that stock values will move down and sell their stocks to lock in profits before prices decline.